traffordDataLab/leaflet.reachability/README.md

 | `"Travel mode"` | String | The openrouteservice API mode of travel `profile` of the polygon. |

 These properties can be bound to a popup or displayed within a custom container when the user selects a reachability area etc.

+**Version**

+If the plugin was initialised with an object called `reachabilityControl`, you can obtain the version number using `reachabilityControl.version`.
+This will return a string in the [Semantic Versioning](https://semver.org/spec/v2.0.0.html) format `"MAJOR.MINOR.PATCH"` e.g. `"1.0.0"`.

 ### Examples